 Kirk T. Steudle began his career with the Michigan Department of Transportation (MDOT) in 1987 as an engineer trainee.
-He is a registered professional engineer, and rose through the ranks of the department to his current position.
+A registered professional engineer, he rose through the ranks of the department to his current position.
 He was appointed State Transportation Director by Governor Rick Snyder on Jan.
 1, 2011.
-He also served as State Transportation Director from 2006 - 2010.
+He also served as State Transportation Director from 2006 to 2010.

-Steudle oversees MDOT's more than three billion dollar budget and is responsible for the construction, maintenance and operation of nearly 10,000 miles of state highways and more than 4000 state highway bridges.
+Steudle oversees MDOT’s more than three billion dollar budget and is responsible for the construction, maintenance and operation of nearly 10,000 miles of state highways and more than 4000 state highway bridges.
 He also oversees administration of a wide range of multi-modal transportation programs statewide.
-MDOT currently has 2,500 employees statewide.
+MDOT currently has 2,500 employees throughout the state.

-Steudle also is a national leader in the development of Connected Vehicle Technologies, working with a partnership of governments and auto manufacturers to further high-tech highway operations and at the same time, improve Michigan's economy.
+Steudle also is a national leader in the development of Connected Vehicle Technologies, working with a partnership of governments and auto manufacturers to further high-tech highway operations and at the same time, improve Michigan’s economy.
 Connected Vehicle Technology allows vehicles to communicate with the road and other vehicles to improve safety and mobility.
-Steudle is the 2013 vice chair for the Intelligent Transportation Society of America (ITSA) Board of Directors.
+Steudle is the incoming 2014 chair for the Intelligent Transportation Society of America (ITSA) Board of Directors.
 He also is a member of the Intelligent Transportation Systems (ITS) Program Advisory Committee to the U.S. Department of Transportation.
-Additionally, he serves on the board for the Engineering Society of Detroit, the largest engineering society in the country, and chairs the University of Michigan Transportation Research Institute (UMTRI) Advisory Board.
+Additionally, he serves on the board of the Engineering Society of Detroit, the largest engineering society in the country, and chairs the Michigan Mobility Transformation Center’s (MTC) External Advisory Board (EAB).
 Steudle also serves on the Lawrence Technological University (LTU) College of Engineering Advisory Board, and is a trustee for the Traffic Improvement Association (TIA) of Michigan.

 Steudle and his wife, Marilyn, have two children and live in South Lyon, Michigan.